 Did Not Start (DNS) = number of start +1

-Today’s winner was Emileigh (Emileigh Starbrook), with Sirius (Sirius Rosca) second, and Moon (moonglownight Resident) in third place.
+Today’s winner was Jenna (jnx1e Resident), with Moon (moonglownight Resident) second, and Emileigh (Emileigh Starbrook) in third place.
 Congratulations to all of you.
 Thank you to everyone who came to sail and spectate and to the SLCG for helping with race duties.

 Race Notes:

-Sirius (Sirius Rosca) and Moon (moonglownight Resident) both finished tied with 7 points.
+Sea (filax Carter), Rugger (ruggeromare Resident), and Red (RedHeadJO Resident) all finished tied with 12 points.
 Rule A8.1 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this tie:

 “If there is a series score tie between two or more boats, each boat’s race scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the boat(s) with the best score(s).
 No excluded scores shall be used.“